sabrinadowla14/Linux_Server_Configuration/README.md

     - PostgreSQL and modules
     - Git
     - Pip and virtualenv
+# In the local terminal cd /root/.ssh/ folder - ran
+ 'ssh-keygen -t rsa' - to generate a public and private keys.
+# My identification has been saved in /root/.ssh/grader_key.rsa.
+# public key has been saved in /root/.ssh/grader_key.rsa.pub.
+## passphrase - grader01
+## Delete the firstline in /root/.ssh/known_hosts - otherwise you might have error.

+Create new user grader and give it the permission sudo
+  - SSH into the server

+   `ssh -i ~/.ssh/grader_key root@52.15.255.82`

+# To create a new user named grader
+'sudo adduser grader`
+password: password

+# To give sudo permission to new user grader:
+'sudo adduser grader sudo'

 # Update all currently installed packages
 # downloads the package lists